-- a. the financial report of Vision Super Pty Ltd is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the company's financial position as at 30 June 2016 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2-
+- the financial report of Vision Super Pty Ltd is in accordance with the Corporations Act 2001, a. including: - giving a true and fair view of the company's financial position as at 30 June 2015 and of i its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - the financial report also complies with International Financial Reporting Standards as b. disclosed in Note 2.

-Emit + Young
+Emt + Young